-Place the product CD into your drive.
+Place the data medium (CD/DVD) supplied with your product into your drive.
 The setup program will start automatically.

-If the setup does not start automatically, run AUTORUN.EXE in the root directory of the product CD.
+If the setup does not start automatically, run AUTORUN.EXE in the root directory of the data medium.

 In Setup, select Install Software.
 The following selection menus will appear on screen: